What can you do to be an Arts Advocate?

-1. Learn the latest facts and figures to help you make your case
+1. Learn the latest facts and figures

 2. Send letters to our elected officials

 Elected officials must hear from their constituents, a lot of them!
 Every individual artist, arts organization and enthusiast must be engaged in this educational campaign.

 All letters should be positive in educating legislators on the importance of the arts statewide and in your local community.

 The best thing we can do is to provide them with stories that describe the impact of the arts on local lives, on young people, and on the economy.

 Fax your letters to the D.C. offices and mail them to the local offices.